NelloKudo/osu-winello/README.md

 osu-wine --w10fonts: Installs Windows 10 fonts from either GitHub or ISO (Needed for JP characters etc.) osu-wine --fixprefix: Reinstalls the osu!
-Wineprefix from system osu-wine --info: Troubleshooting and more info osu-wine --lutris: Copies wine-osu to lutris (only the Wine version)"
+Wineprefix from system osu-wine --info: Troubleshooting and more info osu-wine --lutris: Copies wine-osu to lutris (only the Wine version) osu-wine --devserver <server>: Runs osu on the specified devserver
 ```

 # Credits